 Staying within the law

-Homosexuality is legal in Vietnam but social and cultural attitudes towards same-sex relationships can be conservative, particularly in rural areas.
-Same-sex partners are not legally protected or recognised.
+Homosexuality is legal but social and cultural attitudes towards same-sex relationships can be conservative, particularly in rural areas.
+Same-sex partners aren't legally protected or recognised.

 Vietnam recognises dual nationality only in limited circumstances.